themashcodee/shoping-cart-animation/README.md

 # Framer motion shopping cart animation

-this project is under contruction
+this project is just made for fun and learn frame motion